cjtinant/FFA_regional-skew/README.md

-To ensure statistical robustness in regional analyses, polygons smaller than 1,000 km² or containing fewer than 30 stream gages were merged with the most ecologically similar adjacent Level III ecoregions.
+To ensure statistical robustness in regional analyses, polygons smaller than 1,000 km² or containing fewer than 30 stream gages were merged with the most ecologically similar adjacent Level III Ecoregions.
 The merging process followed a hierarchical decision rule:

 - Primary criterion: adjacency with a unit sharing the same Level II